pomgui/chartjs-plugin-regression/README.md

 The plugin, at the current version, uses the [regression](https://www.npmjs.com/package/regression) npm package as its calculation engine.

+### Important
-Also, it's restricted to bar and line chart types.
+It's restricted to bar and line chart types.

 ## Demo
 For a better understanding of the capabilities of this plugin, please see this